meeeehdiiii/waescherei/README.md

-# Wäscherei München Website
+# Wäscherei Neuhausen Website

-A simple, professional static website for a laundry business in Munich, Germany.
+A simple, professional static website for a laundry business in Neuhausen, Germany.

 ## Features